Nathalie-Leenders/nathalie-leenders.github.io/content/posts/virtualtablesMPPC23announcements/index.en.md

 As some of you may have noticed during my MPPC session, I've been honored to work together with 2 absolute rockstars within Microsoft, to fact check my Virtual Table information, and to get amazing new announcements out there!

-[Pranita Padalwar](https://www.linkedin.com/in/pranita225/) Principal Program Manager for Power Pages, very generously provided information I could share for Power Pages which is so amazing I cannot wait to show you here!
+[Pranita Padalwar](https://www.linkedin.com/in/pranita225/) Senior Product Manager for Power Pages, very generously provided information I could share for Power Pages which is so amazing I cannot wait to show you here!

 And then [Nathan Helgren](https://www.linkedin.com/in/nhelgren/) Principal Program Manager Dataverse, and allround Expert on anything Virtual Table related, also tremendously helped me with fact checking my content, making sure I captured everything I could, and provide me with his own brand new shiny screenshots and details.